marccasals98/Diarization/README.md

 # Diarization
-Speaker Diarization is the realm of techniques that focus on answering "Who spoke when?".
+Speaker Diarization is the realm of techniques that focus on answering **"Who spoke when?"**.
 The main goal of this repo is to test state-of-the-art diarization systems.
 To do so, we will test different speaker diarization datasets.
 The initial efforts will consider the [VoxConverse](https://www.robots.ox.ac.uk/~vgg/data/voxconverse/) dataset.

 ## 0. Converting files to RTTM.
 There exist multiple formats in which speaker diarization is represented: